- Speyside

 Quick Details

 A whisky distillery continuously in operation since its founding in 1833 at Dumgoyne, north of Glasgow, Scotland.
-Glengoyne’s stills are in the Highlands while maturing casks of whisky rest across the road in the Lowlands.
+Glengoyne’s stills are in the Highlands, while maturing casks of whisky rest across the road in the Lowlands.
 Unlike many malt whisky distilleries in the western islands, Glengoyne does not use peat in the production process.
-On the contrary, is a very delicate and easy whisky to drink.
+On the contrary, it is a delicate and easy whisky to drink.
 Its 18-year-old expression is highly recommended.

 So, please, tell us.
 How can we help?